AdaGold/betsy/README.md

 - Feature branch management with Git
 - Group project ownership

-## Guidelines
+## Objective

+We will build an online platform for listing, selling, reviewing, and buying a wide variety of products listed by multiple merchants.

+This platform will support different kinds of users:

+- users who never log in, and primarily want to be able to browse products and mange their shopping cart
+- users who become merchants by logging in, and primarily want to manage products listed in their online shop

+Teams will build this online platform following these principles:

-- Groups of three or four will collaborate in pairs or individually and will report to their assigned Project Manager (one of the instructors)
+- collaborate in pairs or individually throughout the week
+- report to their assigned Project Manager (one of the instructors) and have frequent communication with them
-- Use a task manager like [Trello](http://trello.com) to track your team's efforts
+- use a task manager like [Trello](http://trello.com) to track all work
-- Build a logical user-flow that moves across multiple controllers and models
+- build a logical user-flow that moves across multiple controllers and models
-- Use HTML/CSS and Bootstap or another CSS framework to style your website
+- use HTML/CSS and Bootstap or another CSS framework to style your website

 ## Getting Started

 1. As a group decide on an app name (this may help lead the aesthetic)
 1. As a group decide on a team name (this will amuse your instructors)
 1. Have one person on your team fork/clone the project master as per usual
   1. Create a new rails app using `rails new .`
   1. Add all other team members as collaborators
   1. Each team member should clone the repo to their computer
-1. Figure out your workflow for the project, re: Git and Task management
+1. Figure out your workflow for the project, re: git and task management
   1. Do you want to use git branches?
 Pull requests?
-  1. Determine who will be the Stand Up Leader and Task Leader for the first week
+  1. Determine who will be the Stand Up Leader and Task Leader for the first week.
+    1. The Stand Up Leader's first responsibility is to determine the daily stand-up time, create a Google Calendar event, and invite your PM
+    1. The Task Leader's first responsibility is to determine the time for the first demo, create a Google Calendar event, and invite your PM
-1. Create a Trello board to use as a Kanban board and ensure that all team members and instructors have access
+1. Create a Trello board to use as a Kanban board and ensure that all team members and the PM have access
 1. Review the User Stories below and create Trello tasks to represent them
-1. Slack your team name, app name, and link to your Trello board to your Project Manager
+1. Slack your team name, app name, and invitation link to your Trello board to your Project Manager

-## Expectations
-Build an online system for listing, selling, reviewing, and buying a wide variety of products listed by multiple merchants.

-### General Requirements
+### Non-Functional Requirements

-- Unit tests and/or specs for
+- Unit tests
-  - Models
-  - Controllers
+- Controller tests
 - Test code coverage (using SimpleCov - remember me!)
   - 90% for all controller and model classes